rust-lang/rfcs/text/0000-feature-descriptions-doc-cfg.md

 This sort of format has two distinct advantages:

 1. Build systems other than `cargo` can easily make use of the configuration
-2. `rustdoc` does not need to be aware of `cargo`, workspaces, etc.
+2. `rustdoc` does not need to be aware of `cargo`, paths, workspaces, etc.

+Arguments longer than the allowed limit (8000ish on Windows I think) can use `@argfile`.

 - Question: could/should this work from stdin?
 - Note: there is a possible precedent to set here that could make it easy for